vluz/LLMDocsLocal/README.md

 PDF documents in the `docs` folder are loaded into a Vectorstore

-The model can then answer questions about the ducuments it has ingested.
+The model can then answer questions about the ducument(s) it has ingested.

 There are two versions one CLI, and one based on Gradio